survivejs/qwik-katas/katas/kata-04.md

 # Qwik Kata 4 - Routing

 The purpose of this kata is to understand how Qwik City routing works and how to define your own routes within the application.
-The kata assumes you have already completed [kata 3](kata-03.md) so make sure you have done that already.
+The kata assumes you have already completed [kata 3](kata-03.md).

 ## Learning aims